 Yet, far too often the desired outcome isn’t achieved by one, standalone event, which means the price tag of it usually outweighs the benefits.
 And measuring ROI?
 Don’t even think about it.

-5 Principles for Increased Engagement at Strategic Events
+5 Principles for Increased Success at Employee Events

 But that doesn’t have to be the case.
 Companies that follow the five essential steps outlined below are much more likely to come out of a strategic event with more engaged employees, customers and partners.
 We’ve found that these five principles lead to the strongest levels of employee engagement and ROI at events: